Apps72/DbMocker/ReadMe.md

 ## ReturnsTable

-When the previous condition occured, a mocked table will be return :
+When the previous condition occured, a mocked table will be return:

+Creating an new instance of **MockTable**.

 ```CSharp
 conn.Mocks